BioDepot/BioDepot-workflow-builder/README.md

 Finally - use a browser and go to localhost:6080 (for windows docker-machine you will need to know the ip of the container)

-Demo - [Link](https://drive.google.com/file/d/0B6xuS_tbRDJ0RzN6NlJ0T1U4VUU/view?usp=sharing)
+Please refer to the User Mannual for more information Demo - [Link](https://drive.google.com/file/d/0B6xuS_tbRDJ0RzN6NlJ0T1U4VUU/view?usp=sharing)